haiko-xyz/amm/docs/1-technical-overview.md

 # Technical overview

-This document provides a technical overview of Sphinx's smart contracts.
+This document provides a technical overview of Haiko's smart contracts.
 It focuses on the five main functions called by users, breaking down their internal call logic and mapping interactions with external `Strategy` contracts.

-It may be helpful to first review the Naming Conventions section of [Sphinx vs Uniswap](./2-sphinx-vs-uniswap.md) before reading this document.
+It may be helpful to first review the Naming Conventions section of [Haiko vs Uniswap](./2-haiko-vs-uniswap.md) before reading this document.

 ## Contracts